fuad-dv/Tic-Tac-Toe/README.md

 - Rule-based AI logic

 ---
+**So why are you waiting?
+Just compile and run the game**,,,,,,
 ## Author

 **Fuad Hassan Shiraji**
-BSc in Software Engineering (SWE'46-L)
+BSc in Software Engineering  (SWE-46-L),
 Daffodil International University (DIU)